 Is there a cut off?

 You have strictly 6 months from the date that a grant of Probate is made to contest a Will.
+Across Australia, claims must meet strict state and territory time limits, which generally range from 6 to 12 months after death or from a probate-related date, and in some jurisdictions a family provision claim must be filed within 12 months of death.
 The law can be harsh in the sense that often ‘out of time’ is synonymous with being ‘out of luck’ – although in rare and exceptional circumstances, an extension of time will be granted.
 It’s important to note that failing to make a claim within this period may result in losing the opportunity to contest the Will.
+You should seek legal advice promptly to confirm the deadline that applies to your circumstances.

 What does the court consider in contesting a Will on the basis of a Family Provision Claim?